Former railroad town turned into a vibrant Atlanta bedroom community

 Community events at Logan Farm Park

 Logan Farm Park is the epicenter for community events in the city.
-The park is home to the weekly Acworth Farmers Market, which runs on Friday mornings from April to October.
-Each fall, the town gets together and tries to decide which restaurant has the best slice of pizza at the Pizza, Pints and Pigskin Festival; in the spring, live music fills the air at the Smoke on the Lake Barbeque Festival.
+The park is home to the weekly Acworth Farmers Market, which runs on Friday mornings from April to October but is also the site for the city’s more significant events.
+Each fall, the town gets together and tries to decide which restaurant has the best slice of pizza at the Pizza, Pints and Pigskin Festival or in the spring when the Smoke on the Lake Barbeque Festival is held, featuring live music.

 Logan Farm Park is an approximately 120 acre park located in the center of Acworth.